-Whether the answer changes if Country C is a country that has implemented the OECD recommendations
+Does the answer change if Country C is a country that has implemented the OECD recommendations?

+Yes.
 E Co is no longer making a payment to a person in a foreign country that does not have hybrid mismatch legislation (as C Co is in Country C which has implemented the OECD recommendations), which means that section FH 11 will not apply.
 This is because the imported mismatch should instead be countered by C Co in Country C.